 If you’re not a privacy geek, chances are that you want to get a VPN to access movies and shows not available in your country.
 However, you probably know that the struggle is real: streaming platforms and VPNs are in a constant cat-and-mouse game, making it a real headache to choose a VPN that won’t get blocked the very next day.

 Luckily, NordVPN has quite a long history of unblocking various streaming sites.
 It didn’t fail our tests, allowing us to watch the US content on Netflix.
 It also unblocked BBC iPlayer and the geo-restricted videos on Youtube.
 NordVPN also offers the SmartPlay technology that allows you to watch geo-blocked movies on various devices that don’t support VPNs.

 On a similar note, using PureVPN on Netflix was quite a smooth experience: we successfully managed to unblock the US Netflix library.
 Just like its competitor, PureVPN also unblocked BBC iPlayer, DAZN UK, and Youtube.

 However, PureVPN doesn’t offer a SmartDNS feature.
 Also, some users report that the Netflix page sometimes doesn’t load at all when this VPN is in use.
 Even though these details are minute, they slightly tip the scales in NordVPN’s favor.

-When it comes to torrenting and P2P, both NordVPN and PureVPN are good choices, as they offer unlimited bandwidth and allow P2P connections.
-However, NordVPN also offers specialized servers for torrenting.
+When it comes to torrenting, both NordVPN and PureVPN are good choices, as they offer unlimited bandwidth and allow P2P connections.
+However, NordVPN also offers dedicated servers for torrenting.

 In addition, NordVPN has a free SOCKS5 proxy – you can set it up on your favorite torrenting client.
 However, keep in mind that when using a proxy, your connection isn’t encrypted (of course, your IP remains hidden).
 On the other hand, it allows you to torrent at a much higher speed.